elginarda-233/babelbit_validator/README.md

 ## Postgres Database

 Validators will need to create their own Postgres database to persist miner scores.
-If you host DB's on windows or you prefer a manual sql schema to create the schema then please defer to the file manual_db_bb_schema.sql

 You can run the following command to create the schemas in your database: